Deaths by Transportation Mode

 - Data Table

-The death rate per 100 million passenger miles for light duty vehicles declined 30%, from 0.66 in 2007 to 0.46 in 2014, but then increased more than 6%, to 0.49 in 2015, and a further 2%, to 0.50 in 2016.
-The passenger death rates were all sharply lower every year for each of the other transportation modes, with average rates over the 10-year period from 2007 to 2016 11 times lower for buses, 14 times lower for passenger trains and 414 times lower for scheduled airlines.
+The death rate per 100 million passenger miles for light duty vehicles declined 30%, from 0.66 in 2007 to 0.46 in 2014, but then increased more than 6%, to 0.49 in 2015, and a further 2%, to 0.50 in 2016 before falling back 2% to 0.49 in 2017.
+The passenger death rates were all sharply lower every year for each of the other transportation modes, with average rates over the 10-year period from 2008 to 2017 12 times lower for both buses and passenger trains and 501 times lower for scheduled airlines.
 Other comparisons are possible based on passenger trips, vehicle miles or vehicle trips, but passenger miles is the most commonly used basis for comparing the safety of various modes of travel.

 Source: Highway passenger deaths – Fatality Analysis Reporting System data.
 Railroad passenger deaths and miles – Federal Railroad Administration.
 Airline passenger deaths – National Transportation Safety Board.
 Airline passenger miles – Bureau of Transportation Statistics.
 Passenger miles for transit buses – Federal Transit Administration.
 All other figures are National Safety Council estimates.